Whether you’ll get a check depends on where you live — and who was at fault.

 - Challenge the insurer’s decision.

-Selling a car that has been written off
+Selling a car that’s been written off

 While it is legal to sell a car that’s been totaled, its rebuilt or revived salvage title will significantly lower its resale value.